The following page is the instructions for the Light My Bricks LEGO Star Wars UCS Y-Wing Starfighter (75181) LED light kit.

 The Pink lights should be flickering like the below example video:

 25.)
-Disconnect the AA Battery Pack and take the remaining 30cm Connecting Cable and connect it to a spare port on the Expansion Board then disconnect the following brown bar.
+Disconnect the AA Battery Pack / USB Cable and take the remaining 30cm Connecting Cable and connect it to a spare port on the Expansion Board then disconnect the following brown bar.

 Pull the 30cm Connecting Cable from the flicker effects board up to eliminate any excess cable dangling down, then tuck the cable in between the following pieces.
 Take the other 30cm Connecting Cable we just connected up to the board, and tuck it in between the same pieces, then reconnect the brown bar over the top of the two cables.